On the Failure of Superhero Movies. Or. The Guardians of the Galaxy Effect™

 The following three and a half minute sequence from Batman v.
 Superman is perhaps the most effective bit of superhero filming to date.
 The reason these scenes work so well is that Superman is not presented as a relatable character.
 He’s not even a character at all – he along with the bad guys are forces of nature that the audience cannot possibly relate to – forces that we can only observe.
 Our perspective is street-level.
 We follow a human character who has human concerns that we can and should relate to.

 It was our inability to directly relate to superhero characters that makes them interesting, mythical, and ultimately entertaining.

 This essential and unbridgeable distance between the reader and the character is captured in the superlatives we find in comic titles: The Amazing Spiderman, The Incredible Hulk, and The Fantastic Four.
 The term ‘uncanny’ in The Uncanny X-Men literally means ‘unsettlingly strange’, and it was this strangeness that made the X-Men my favourite comic.
 I had no idea how Rogue experienced her world.
-All I knew was that she was awesome.
 I could not participate in the X-Men’s adventures, I could only marvel at them.

 Super-Dad and his Drinking Buddies

 It was only after watching Avengers 2: Age of Ultron that I finally understood that this crucial distance was missing from the entire genre.
 The realization snuck up on me as I watched.
-As an adult, I was finding the Avengers so relatable that it took me out of the film.
-They are sarcastic and funny, like some of my friends.
-Oh cool, they’re also drinking buddies!
-I have drinking buddies.
+I was finding the Avengers so relatable that it took me out of the film.
+Look at these guys!
+They’re so sarcastic and funny, like some of my friends.
+Oh cool!
+They’re drinking buddies.
+I have drinking buddies!
 What is ‘shawarma’ anyways?
-There’s a place down the street from me.
 I could check it out.
 Hey, look!
 Hawkeye is married with two kids, just like me.
 Jeez, I hope he survives to see his family aga…wait, what?
 No.

 How to save the genre